5minpause/alfred-gitLab-merge-requests-workflow/README.md

 A small workflow for Alfred

 If you want to quickly access your assigned Merge Requests in GitLab, you can use this workflow.
-If you pass the query "review" you can also see the merge requests where you are assigned as a reviewer.
+If you pass the query "review" you can also see the merge requests where you are assigned as a reviewer **and have not approved yet**.

 Will open a new tab in your default browser.